-- 1.19.1.1.
+- 1.19.1.
+Ad Hoc Committees shall be created by the Executive Board to meet any specific tasks, duties, or new initiatives as deemed appropriate. - 1.19.1.1.
 Such committees shall report to the Executive Board at least annually. - 1.19.1.2.
 The President shall appoint the chairperson of the committee. - 1.19.1.3.
 Ad-hoc Committee members shall be appointed by the Executive Board and reviewed on an annual basis.